datapane/datapane/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-- Ask any questions in either our GitHub [discussions board](https://github.com/datapane/datapane/discussions) or our [discussions forum](https://discuss.datapane.com/).
+- Ask any questions on our [GitHub discussions board](https://github.com/datapane/datapane/discussions).

 #### **Do you want to contribute to the Datapane community?**